 You will be reimbursed fully for the assessment fee if you are assessed to be severely disabled.
 If you are assessed to have mild/moderate disability, you may still be eligible for mild/moderate disability assistance schemes like the Home Caregiving Grant and Foreign Domestic Worker Levy Concession for Persons with Disabilities.

-For information on the different levels of disability and how to apply for MediSave Care and other disability schemes you may be eligible for, please refer to the information on the eFASS.
+For information on the different levels of disability and how to apply for MediSave Care and other forms of financial support, please refer to the information on

 Is there a periodic re-assessment?
 How often would it be?
 Can this be waived?

 An annual periodic re-assessment may be required to assess if a care recipient of a severe disability scheme continues to meet the criteria for receiving payouts/withdrawals.
 Periodic re-assessment fees are waived, regardless of the outcome of the assessment.
 We will write to the care recipient if a periodic re-assessment is required.